Last Updated: May 12, 2026

 Tropical Fish

 Goldfish are coldwater fish that do not occur in tropical regions.
-They prefer to live in a temperature range between about 65°F and 72°F. Any tropical fish that needs warmer water temperatures will not make a suitable tank mate. here are a few examples
+They prefer to live in a temperature range between about 65°F and 72°F. Any tropical fish that needs warmer water temperatures will not make a suitable tank mate.
+Common examples that get mixed with goldfish by mistake:

 - Betta Fish